ConnerWit/ConnerWit/README.md

   - Caffeine
   - Video games
   - Sports
+  - Math

 ## Experience
-Through meaningful internships at tech directed companies such as Brainhive BV and De Websmid BV I have learned to grasp and hone my skills for problem solving, web-development,backend development, system programming and (partially) cloud management.
+Through meaningful internships at tech directed companies such as Brainhive BV and De Websmid BV I have learned to grasp and hone my skills for problem solving, web-development,backend development, system programming and cloud management.
 Looking forward to new experiences to learn more skills, improve current ones and get more productive to finish more work in less time.